21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 The days of buying email lists have moved from standard practice to illegal activity or strictly outlier behavior thanks to country-specific laws.
 For example, CAN-SPAM Act in the U.S. or European Union’s General Data Protection Regulation.

-For marketing technology stack it means three things:- Getting users’ details is becoming more difficult for marketing specialists.
+For marketing technology stack it means three things:

 76% of consumers get frustrated when they don’t find personalization.
 Marketing specialists are forced to keep a balance between good CX and fair, voluntary, and conscious data collection for users.